chris-thorpe3db/hangman/README.md

 ## Licensing

-This software is licensed under a GNU Affero GPL v3.0.
+This software is licensed under GNU GPL v3.0.

 This means that you can: